Each year, more than 65,000 Australians attempt to take their own life. More than 3,000 die by suicide — about 8 people every day.

-Suicide may be prevented.
+Suicide can be prevented.
 Starting a conversation with someone who is struggling is a crucial first step toward preventing a suicide.

-“Talking about suicide is never easy,” says the Chair of beyondblue and former prime minister, Julia Gillard, in a new statement about suicide prevention.
-But you don’t have to be a health professional to support someone at risk.
+The chair of Beyond Blue and former Prime Minister, Julia Gillard, says, "Talking about suicide is never easy".
+But you don't have to be a health professional to support someone at risk.